StevenBlack/vocab/million-dollar-words.md

 ### eponymous
-Giving one's name to a book, a record or an organiza- tion.
+Giving one's name to a book, a record or an organization.
 Lolita is the eponymous character of Vladimir Nabokov's Lolita.
 The word is frequently used in record reviews to refer to a hit single whose title is the same as the album on which it appears.
 Pronounced EH-PONN-AH-MUSS.

 ### equable